Premedical Student Division

 - Contact your institution’s Student Affairs Office to learn what steps you will need to take to establish a new student group at your college or university.

 Please note: Students are not considered AMWA members until they have registered as a member with national AMWA and paid membership dues.
 This means that if a person puts AMWA on their job or medical school applications, National AMWA will not be able to verify that claim unless they have registered as a national member.
 The Premedical Division offers a yearly rate of $20 in membership dues or a one-time membership fee of $65 covering ALL PREMEDICAL YEARS leading to admission to Medical School, including post-bacc and graduate school years.
 You should encourage as many potential members as possible to join AMWA!

 Once you have completed those tasks, you will need to organize your first meeting.
 This will include doing the following:

 - Hold elections for your executive board.
-We advise having National Members hold these positions to ensure that you always meet your minimum requirement of five national members.
+We require having National Members hold these positions to ensure that you always meet your minimum requirement of five national members.

 - Go over your branch bylaws, constitutions, and objectives.
 Set goals for your branch for the upcoming year.